everuth/418-Final-Project/README.md

   tm_scale_bar()
 tmap_save(map, filename = "kriging_results.png", width = 10, height = 8, dpi = 300)
 ```
-The interpolated surface looks like this we see that in comparison to the IDW surface it is much smoother with most of BC predicted to have an average of _mm per day in the summer
-of 2023, with a few outlier locations.
+Here is the interpolated surface, we see that in comparison to the IDW surface it is much smoother with most of BC predicted to have an average of 1-2mm per day in the summerof 2023, with a few outlier locations (figure 4).
 Knowning that BC contains so much variablility in its summer precipitation the Kriging surface seems unrealisticly smooth.
-We will continue
-to the next steps using the IDW results
+Because of this we will continue on to the next steps using the IDW results.
 ![kriging_results](https://github.com/user-attachments/assets/2197ba51-1c0d-47a7-bc7e-196f38e18fa7)
+**Figure 4.** Kriging interpolated surface of daily precipitation in B.C.
+Summer 2023.
 ## Creating a wildfire density surface
 This is a relatively simple process.
-You work with the fire data from 2023 that you cleaned earlier and use it to create a
-raster where each cell has value representing the number of fires found within it.
-I set the raster resolution to 50000 meters to achieve a decent
-resolution while keeping the computational time needed relatively low.
-You can choose to raise or lower this value but make sure that you match
-the resolution to the resoluton of your interpolated surface.
+You will work with the fire data from 2023 that you cleaned earlier and use it to create a raster where each cell has value representing the number of fires found within it.
+I set the raster resolution to 50000 meters to achieve a decent resolution while keeping the computational time needed relatively low.
+You can choose to raise or lower this value but make sure that you match the resolution to the resoluton of your interpolated surface.
 ```
 library(sf)
 library(dplyr)